[Two Bridges/Chinatown, NYC]

-In my first week of trying to fit my trash into a little jar, I’ve quickly realized that the number one strategy for minimizing waste is preparedness.
-While I am a planner, I’m also a busy full-time employee and graduate student and often let my personal life take third or fourth place in my list of priorities (snap if you feel me).
+In my first week of trying to fit my trash into a little jar for our #EverydayActivismChallenge at work, I quickly realized that the number one strategy for minimizing waste is preparedness.
+While I am a planner, I’m also a busy full-time employee and graduate student and often let my personal life take third or fourth place in my list of priorities (snaps if you feel me).
 Even getting ready to commit to this challenge took almost a year of slow preparation – researching zero waste and following all the Instagram-famous bloggers, buying sustainable replacements for old things or new things to make less sustainable options obsolete, and reflecting on my habits to see what would need to change in order to make less trash in my daily life.
-The key has been to know what to staples to carry with me to avoid situations that would require me to throw things out – so here they are!
+The key has been to know what to staples to carry with me to avoid situations that would require me to throw things out – so here they are:

 In my bag, clockwise from left to right: